Installation

 Invite Operators

-The dashboard shows a registration link (e.g. http://fd.local/register) that you can share with your club.
+The dashboard shows a registration link that you can share with your club.
+By default this is a local network address (e.g., http://fd.local/register) — operators need to be on the same LAN or Wi-Fi network as the server to reach it.
+If you've set up DNS and TLS, operators can register remotely using your public hostname.
 Operators visit the link, register with their callsign, and they're in the system.
 By default, new registrations get the Operator role.
 You can change registration mode and default roles in Settings.

 User Roles

-FD Commander ships with four built-in roles.
+FD Commander ships with five built-in roles.
 Each role has a specific set of permissions that control what parts of the system a user can access.
-Roles are managed under Settings > Role Management.
+Roles are managed under Settings > Role Management (a tab on the Settings page).

 RoleWhat They Can Do